The 500th Post – The Lost Sessions

 Time to catch up…

-But, my friends have some great games and a lot of my games didn’t stick around until I wrote a review so they were missed… Then, I write about a game and want to reference another game I have played and realise I haven’t wrote about it at all.
+But, my friends have some great games and a lot of my games didn’t stick around until I wrote a review so they were missed… Then, I write about a game and want to reference another game I have played and realise I haven’t written about it at all!

 10 – Outstanding.
 Always want to play, expect this will never change